-Nurse Practitioners (NPs) provide a holistic approach to health and wellness - performing physical exams, giving health and wellness advise, and writing prescriptions for patients in hospitals, clinics and private practices.
+Nurse practitioners perform physical exams, giving health and wellness advice, and writing prescriptions for patients in hospitals, clinics and private practices.

 All Regis College MSN students are expected to complete a 24-credit core curriculum, as well as a number of elective credits specific to their chosen concentration or track.
-For the Psychiatric-Mental Health track, there are 25 required credits; all other tracks require 22 additional credits.
-The core curriculum consists of coursework in advanced pathopysiology, nursing theory, research, pharmacology, leadership, and more.
+For the psychiatric-mental health track, there are 25 required credits; all other tracks require 22 additional credits.
+The core curriculum consists of coursework in advanced pathophysiology, nursing theory, research, pharmacology, leadership, and more.

 |NU 606 Advanced Pathophysiology||3|